Moscow Domodedovo Airport: Family Service

+DME MED

+The first in Russia consultative and diagnostic clinic based on the airport's medical center is located in the new segment of the passenger terminal.
+The clinic offers a full range of laboratory tests, including genetic, as well as a wide range of functional, medical ultrasound, cosmetology and psychological services.

 Airlines and destinations

 Passenger

-In response to Russia's invasion of Ukraine in February 2022, many countries have moved to ban Russian airlines from their air space and many countries ban airlines from flying in and out of Russian airspace.
-Other airlines from the European Union, North America, the United Kingdom, Switzerland, Norway, Iceland, South Korea, Japan, Hong Kong, Taiwan, Singapore and Australasia have indefinitely suspended their services to Domodedovo.
+In response to the Russian invasion of Ukraine in February 2022, many countries have moved to ban Russian airlines from their air space and many countries ban airlines from flying in and out of Russian airspace.
+Other airlines from the European Union, North America, the United Kingdom, Switzerland, Norway, Iceland, South Korea, Japan, Taiwan and Singapore have indefinitely suspended their services to Domodedovo.

 The following airlines operate regular scheduled and charter services to and from Domodedovo: